 This presentation was for photograph purposes.

-To serve, cut duck in two portions along with risotto and beans.
+To serve, cut duck in two portions and plate along with risotto and green beans.